chloeekk/chloeekk.github.io/content/posts/demand-gen-vs-performance-max/index.md

 ## How Much Audience Control Do You Have?

-* **PMax** is highly automated.
-You can provide “audience signals,” but the system ultimately decides who sees your ads.
+* **PMax** is highly automated, leveraging [AI Max capabilities](https://chloevolution.com/posts/what-is-google-ai-max/) where you can provide "audience signals," but the system ultimately decides who sees your ads.
 * **Demand Gen** gives advertisers more manual control over targeting, including interests, behaviors, custom audiences, and remarketing logic.

 | Targeting Option             | **Performance Max**                                                      | **Demand Gen**                                                          |